Myrmecia maxima

 Myrmecia maxima is an unidentifiable species of ant endemic to Australia.
 A member of the genus Myrmecia in the subfamily Myrmeciinae, M. maxima was first described by George Fletcher Moore in 1842.
 As no type specimen is available, M. maxima cannot be confidently identified, but the only description Moore had provided undoubtedly describes a large Myrmecia species, having long, sharp mandibles and a formidable sting.
-It is still classified as a valid species.
+It is not classified as a valid species.
 The ant resides in the south-west regions of Western Australia.
 As other Myrmecia species have been identified in these regions, M. maxima is possibly a senior synonym of one of these ants.
 Its former name is recognised as an invalid name after it was suppressed under plenary powers in 1976.

 Distribution and identity

 Like almost all Myrmecia species, M. maxima is endemic to Australia.
 Specifically, the ant lives in the south-west of Western Australia, where other Myrmecia species are known to reside.
 This includes Myrmecia nigriceps, Myrmecia regularis and Myrmecia vindex.
 As no type specimen is available, it is difficult to properly identify the species.
 However, Moore describes the ant in his publication as being one and a half inches long (3.8 centimetres), having very long and sharp mandibles and a formidable sting that produces acute pain.
 These morphological characteristics (large size, long mandibles and powerful stings) is consistent with most Myrmecia species which are well known ants.